GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ```

-The main arguments to the callback are a loglevel integer code corresponding to log levels in HELICS.
-A string identifier, and a log message.
+The main arguments to the callback are a loglevel integer code corresponding to log levels in HELICS, a string identifier, and a log message.

 ### Query Callback

 The query callback allows a federate to respond to custom queries.
 If a federate receives a query that it does not know the answer to, it executes the query callback if supplied.
-In C++ the return function is a string, in C and the other language API's the user supplied callback is expected to fill in a query buffer.
+In C++ the return type is a string, in C and the other language API's the user supplied callback is expected to fill in a query buffer.

 ```C++
 void setQueryCallback(const std::function<std::string(std::string_view)>& queryFunction);